Dating Rookwood Pottery Marks & a look at Rookwood History

 The image above left shows Rookwood marks for c1893, with shape number 139 in size A, decorated in iris glaze and by Matt Daly.

-Today Rookwood Pottery is back in its Cincinnati home
+Today Rookwood Pottery is back in its Cincinnati, Ohio home

-Based at 1920 Race Street, Cincinnati, OH 45202 and producing top quality pottery, including the Rookwood Heritage Collection, the Classic Collection and the timeless Beauty Collection.
+Based at 1920 Race Street, Cincinnati, Ohio 45202 and producing top quality pottery, including the Rookwood Heritage Collection, the Classic Collection and the timeless Beauty Collection.